 graphic by David Horsey, LA Times

 The question, “Why are Trump's poll numbers so high?” baffles thinking people everywhere.
-It hovers a little under 50 percent when it should be far closer to zero.
+It hovers around 41 percent when it should be far closer to zero.

 People I know are asking that and other questions and not hearing satisfying answers.
 Why are those in the right-wing bubble so gullible as to believe anything said on Fox News?
 Why do they think that Trump is being unfairly attacked?

 The answer is extreme tribalism.
-It demands that you synchronize your thinking with the narrative of your tribe regardless of logic and common sense.
+It demands that you synchronize your thinking with your tribe's narrative regardless of logic and common sense.

-Consider this example from a few days ago.
-A Facebook friend posted an article about Republican Senators Richard Burr and Kelly Loeffler selling and buying stocks as a result of closed-door Senate hearings.
-These senators knew that the situation would be bad but supported Trump's claim at the time that the Coronavirus was a hoax.
-They engaged in illegal insider trading.
-A Trump supporter commented that this was a smart thing for the senators to do, and said he would vote for them because of it.
-He also said that he had just sold some stock and asked if he should go to jail.
+On March 28, 2020, a Facebook friend posted an article about Republican Senators Richard Burr and Kelly Loeffler selling stocks after closed-door Senate hearings warned the Coronavirus would be bad for the stock market.
+They may have engaged in illegal insider trading.
+A Trump supporter commented that this was a smart thing for the senators to do and said that he had just sold stock.
+He asked if he should go to jail.

 This Trumper finds nothing wrong with insider trading when done by Republican senators.
-He must think this way to defend his tribe.
-Since insider trading is legal in his mind, he's simplified his reasoning to the question, “Why is selling stock illegal?” and the answer, “It's not.”, demonstrating the righteousness of his tribe's narrative.
-This is more proof to him that the Democrats are the enemy of freedom.
+Since it's legal in his mind, he's simplified his reasoning to the question, “Why is selling stock illegal?”.
+The answer, “It's not.”, proves to him the righteousness of his tribe's narrative and that Democrats are the enemy of freedom.